-Marijuana laws vary by state and country and are evolving.
+Cannabis laws vary by state and country and are evolving.
 Whether it’s legal depends on where you live.
 Across the United States, the different legal scenarios are as follows:

-- Marijuana is legal.
+- Cannabis is legal.

-- Marijuana is legal for medicinal purposes.
+- Cannabis is legal for medicinal purposes.

-- Marijuana is illegal.
+- Cannabis is illegal.

-- Marijuana is illegal, but decriminalized.
+- Cannabis is illegal, but it’s decriminalized.